martkis/ImageRecognition-Python/README.md

 ## Getting Started

- The repository contains two _fake_data.py_ files and the _server_ folder. _fake_data.py_ is designed to convert input images to the gray scale, and rotate them by angles from -11 to 9 degrees.
+ The repository contains two _fake_data.py_ files and the _server_ folder.
+The _fake_data.py_ file is designed to convert input images to the gray scale, and rotate them by angles from -11 to 9 degrees.
 File _fake_data_2.py_ resizes all input data to one specified in the size file (e.g 200 x 200 pixels)

 ### Installing and Using